-New mask guidance could strain supply, test limits of market
+Face masks recommended, though Trump says he won’t wear one

 In fashioning the recommendations, the administration appears to be striving to balance political concerns about states that have not been as affected by the coronavirus and wanting to preserve as much normalcy as possible with public health concerns that some infections are being spread by people who seem to be healthy and this could infect areas that so far have been mostly spared.

 Draft guidance from the Centers for Disease Control and Prevention initially envisioned the new recommendations would apply to all Americans, not just those in hot-spot areas.
-But federal officials are expected to limit the recommendations to places with high rates of community spread.
+But federal officials limited the recommendations to places with high rates of community spread.

 The White House has faced pushback against rigorous social distancing guidelines from states with lesser rates of infection.
 For the hardest-hit areas, where social distancing has already been in place for some time, the White House coronavirus task force thought there would be less risk of people ignoring the other guidance if they covered their faces.